renovatebot/renovate/docs/usage/noise-reduction.md

 We recommend that you enable automerge for any type of dependency update where you would select Merge anyway.
 We all know that there are some types of updates that we (nearly) always verify manually before merging, and plenty of others that we don't bother looking at unless tests fail.
-Every time you select Merge on a Renovate PR without manually testing it, you should consider if you can enable automerge and save yourself the time in future.
+Every time you select Merge on a Renovate PR without manually testing it, you should consider if you can enable automerge and save yourself the time in the future.

 Automerge works particularly well for `devDependencies` and for production `dependencies` that have great test coverage.